 The cost for remittance services varies significantly depending on the region where the money is being sent to (see Figure 9 below and Table 5 in the Annex).
-East Asia and the Pacific, Middle East and North Africa, and Sub-Saharan Africa remained stable over the quarter.
-Europe and Central Asia and Latin America and the Caribbean experienced modest increases over the quarter, whereas South Asia exhibited a slight decrease.
+East Asia and the Pacific remained stable over the quarter.
+Sub-Saharan Africa experienced a modest increase over the quarter, whereas South Asia, Middle East and North Africa, Europe and Central Asia, and Latin America and the Caribbean exhibited modest decreases.